feaselkl/TidyData/powerbi/PITCHME.md

 ### Motivation

-Today's talk will focus on data cleansing within SQL Server and R, with an emphasis on R.  In SQL Server, we will focus on data structures.
+Today's talk will focus on data cleansing within Power BI and R, with a touch of SQL.
+In Power BI, we will focus on built-in data cleansing functions.
 In R, we will focus on the concept of tidy data.

 This will necessarily be an incomplete survey of data cleansing techniques, but should serve as a starting point for further exploration.